OLLI at Vanderbilt Mission Statement:

 OLLI Steel Drum Band - ADVANCED

-If you have a long history of musical experience or have participated in the Beginning OLLI Steel Band for several sessions, this class is for you.
-A level up from the Beginning OLLI Steel Band, this class moves at a fast pace and focuses on learning the different styles of music that can be played on pan.
+If you have a long history of musical experience or have participated in the OLLI Steel Band for several sessions, this class is for you.
+A level up from the Intermediate OLLI Steel Band, this class moves at a fast pace and focuses on learning the different styles of music that can be played on pan.
 Latin, jazz, calypso, reggae, rock, and even show tunes are all offered in this class.
 There is a strong emphasis on proper technique and learning the subtle nuances behind playing the steel pan.
 The class is highly music oriented and the participants will learn several songs each session, working towards a final recording that you can share with family and friends.
 Students will be placed according to their preference and the availability of the desired instrument.
-The Beginning OLLI Steel Band class is a required prerequisite unless instructor permission is granted through a short audition.
+Participation in Beginning and/or Intermediate level bands is a required prerequisite unless instructor permission is granted.

 OLLI Steel Drum Band - BEGINNER

 Take a weekly musical “Cruise to the Islands” by joining the OLLI Steel Drum Band.
 No musical experience is needed to join this very hands-on class.
 If you enjoy island music like Harry Belafonte, Jimmy Buffett, Bob Marley, calypso, and reggae, this class is for you!
 The amazing history and construction of the steel drums will be presented through mini-lectures sprinkled throughout the classes.
 Listening and video examples of calypso music as well as discussions of Trinidadian culture, past and present, will give you a taste of the Caribbean and an understanding of how the steel band art form developed.
 The instruments are made up of melody, upper harmony, lower harmony, and bass steel drums (much like a choir).
 Students will be placed according to their desire to learn a particular instrument and their individual strengths.